-The first pillar focuses on generating revenue growth from existing commercial activities within our non-prescription and prescription portfolios mainly through the introduction of product innovations and line extensions, which may leverage our patented transdermal delivery technologies, MMPE and DuraPeel, the expansion of our distribution channels as well as expanding into new geographic markets.
-Our in-house R&D and innovation function plays an important role in fueling new product development and innovations based on formulation expertise and market intelligence.
-We have strengthened our commercial skincare business by investing significant resources starting in the second half of 2021.
-We believe that these investments, primarily the addition of skilled individuals in the areas of sales and marketing as well as an increase in digital marketing spend, will help us achieve our organic growth ambitions by creating an ecosystem where we connect and engage directly with potential consumers using various forms of digital communication.
+The first pillar focuses on generating revenue growth from existing commercial activities within our non-prescription and prescription portfolios.
+We achieve this mainly through the introduction of product innovations and line extensions, which may leverage our patented transdermal delivery technologies, MMPE and DuraPeel, and the expansion of our distribution channels and geographic presence.
+Our in-house R&D and innovation function plays an important role in fueling new product development based on formulation expertise and market intelligence.
+Since 2021, we strengthened our commercial skincare business mainly by investing in advertising and promotion and by adding skilled sales and marketing professionals.
+We believe that both our investments and people will help us achieve our organic growth ambitions.